Ready, set, teach

 To be a TEFL teacher, it’s not necessary to be a native English speaker.
 Although some countries have indicated they prefer native speakers, it completely depends on where you want to teach.

-In general, schools show preference for teachers from the Big Seven countries.
+In general, schools show a preference for teachers from the Big Seven countries.
 The United States, Canada, Australia, New Zealand, United Kingdom, Ireland, and South Africa are collectively known as the ‘Big Seven’.

 If you have difficulties getting hired as a non-native speaker, try taking a formal exam to show your proficiency in English.
 Contrary to popular opinion, there are just as many non-native English teachers out there working as a TEFL teacher.